WokLibCodeClub/.github/profile/README.md

 **Week 2**

 We extended the ideas of variables, and doing maths and wrote a programme to calculated someone's age given the year they were born.
-We had to learn the Python ```if``` block to make this work.
+We had to learn the Python ```if``` block to make this work for everyone.
 The code for the *Age Calculator* is at [trinket.io/python/1c40b6db37](https://trinket.io/python/1c40b6db37).

 **Week 3**